 As for repotting your Anthurium Forgetii – Forget’s Anthurium, many growers recommend doing it every one to two years.
 This will allow the plant’s roots to have more space to grow and prevent it from becoming pot-bound.

 You can tell if a plant has become pot-bound if its roots are growing out of the bottom of the container or if the soil dries up faster than usual because there is no more room for water retention.
-When repotting, carefully remove your plant from its old container by gently tugging on its stem while supporting its base with your other hand.

 Be careful not to damage any roots!
 Once you’ve removed it from the old pot, take some time to inspect its roots- trimming off any blackened or mushy parts before repotting will prevent infection from spreading further into healthy tissue.